MattFryer/Qlik-UltraEdit/README.md

 # QlikView Language Definition for UltraEdit

-**Note: Due to a lack of end user interest, this project no longer being updated.**
+**Note: Due to a lack of end user interest, this project no longer being updated.
+Should you wish to provide updates, pull requests will still be accepted.**

 The QlikView Custom Language Definition for UltraEdit gives basic syntax highlighting and auto-completion when working with QlikView script files in UltraEdit.